Cuneiform Collection - Wright Library

 placeholder

-Due to the fragile nature of the cuneiform collection not all tablets are available for in-person research.
+Due to the fragile nature of the cuneiform collection, not all tablets are available for in-person research.
 We have partnered with the Cuneiform Digital Library Initiative (CDLI) to digitize nearly all of the collection.
 You can view more than 2,900 tablets from the Princeton Seminary collection through the Cuneiform Digital Library Initiative (CDLI) website.
 In addition to multiple photographs of each tablet, the site also includes valuable metadata such as date of creation, type of document, and transcriptions of certain tablets.
 We invite you to explore the collection virtually prior to submitting any requests for in-person research with the cuneiform collection.
-If you feel like you need to see the original tablets, please request an appointment.
+If you need to see the original tablets for more advanced research, please request an appointment.

 View the tablets Request an appointment